zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

 Configuration of carbonio-files-db
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: This step only applies when like in our scenario, the
+.. note:: This step only applies when the external resource is a
-   external resource is a database.
+   database, like in our scenario.

 The configuration of the database, which includes transferring the DB
 credentials to |mesh| and create the DB's, is usually done by the
 :command:`carbonio-files-db-bootstrap` script.
 However, since the
 *carbonio-files-db* package is not installed, this task must be done
-manually using these commands.
+manually using these commands on the terminating gateway.

 .. code:: console